noir-lang/noir/docs/docs/reference/smart_contract_reference/index.md

 #### `function.functionType`
 The function type can have one of the following values:

-- Secret: The function is ran and proved locally by the clients, and its bytecode not published to the network.
+- Private: The function is ran and proved locally by the clients, and its bytecode not published to the network.
-- Open: The function is ran and proved by the sequencer, and its bytecode is published to the network.
+- Public: The function is ran and proved by the sequencer, and its bytecode is published to the network.
 - Unconstrained: The function is ran locally by the clients to generate digested information useful for the user.
 It's not meant to be transacted against.

 #### `function.isInternal`